 To see what else the Half Double Crochet Back Loop Only stitch has to offer, read this post.

-Here is a good video on how Half Double Crochet (or HDC BLO) for beginners is made:
+Here is a good step by step video tutorial on how Half Double Crochet (or HDC BLO) for beginners is made:

 What stitch is your favorite?
 Which one will you learn first?
 I love HDC the most (and its cousin HDC BLO) but all of the beginner stitches are great and I use them all on a daily basis in my crochet projects.

-Once you learn these crochet stitches for beginners, you will be well set for your journey as a crochet maker super-star!
+Once you learn these crochet stitches for beginners, you can make all different types of crochet projects.
+From these first stitches, you can go on on fun new stitches like crochet shell stitch, puff stitch, moss stitch, star stitch, granite stitch, cluster stitch, treble crochet stitches, and more, and will be well set for your journey as a crochet maker super-star!

 PIN FOR LATER